bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 ### Conditional chains

-The ternary operator is right-associative, which means it can be “chained” in the following way, similar to an `if … else if … else if … else` chain:
+The ternary operator is right-associative, which means it can be "chained” in the following way, similar to an `if … else if … else if … else` chain:

     function example(…) {
         return condition1 ? value1